2020 OFC Champions League: Schedule

-The schedule of the competition is as follows.
+The schedule of the competition was as follows.
 For this season, the qualifying stage was originally brought forward from January 2020 to December 2019 to coincide with the end of the participating Member Associations' national league seasons, and to be played in Samoa.
 However, it was later delayed to January 2020 and moved to New Zealand.

 On 9 March 2020, the OFC announced that all OFC tournaments were postponed until 6 May 2020 due to the COVID-19 pandemic.
 On 14 May 2020, it was announced that the quarter-finals had been postponed until September 2020 at the earliest.
 On 28 July 2020, the OFC announced that the knockout matches would take place at a single location, with the decision of the dates and venue to be made by the OFC Executive Committee on 31 August 2020.
 On 4 September 2020, the OFC announced that the tournament was abandoned.